 Minotaurs are imposing and powerful, with a reputation for ferocity that borders on monstrous.
-That reputation is well-earned.
-They chafe under the yoke of being a vassal state, but their
+That being a vassal state, but their

 Queen Kitane understands that without Triolo, the Dragon Empire would swallow Kyprion whole.
 The aegis of Triolo's fleet, coupled with the fact that a minotaur has recently risen to lead the Golden Council of Triolo, salves the bull-folk pride.
 At least for now.